 Some mass-grown varieties of these flowers stay closed, so ask your florist for "big and open" stems.
 They're also available in pink, yellow, and deep purple.

-Ranunculi come in every color except blue.
+Ranunculi flowers come in every color except blue.
 It's one of the most versatile wedding flowers, available in a vast array of sizes, shapes, and price points.

 If you love flowering branches but are planning summer nuptials when they aren't in season, spirea is a great alternative.